mahendranv/mahendranv.github.io/_posts/android/2021-10-20-hilt-instrument.md

 ## Testing strategy

 100% code coverage is a myth and the more you squeeze towards it, you end up with flaky tests.
-Provided the content is dynamic and involve latency due to API calls, it is simply hard to achieve.
+Provided the content is dynamic and involves latency due to API calls, it is simply hard to achieve.
 So, to what degree we should write tests?

 <img src="https://miro.medium.com/max/1400/1*6M7_pT_2HJR-o-AXgkHU0g.jpeg" alt="image" style="zoom:50%;" />

 > credits: [medium](https://medium.com/android-testing-daily/the-3-tiers-of-the-android-test-pyramid-c1211b359acd)

 - **Unit tests:** Small & fast.
-Even with large number of tests there won't be much impact in execution time.
+Even with a large number of tests, there won't be much impact on execution time.
 - **Integration tests**: Covers how a system integrates with others. ex.
 How viewmodel works with the data source.
 Cover the touchpoints.
 Runs on JVM – reliable.
-- **UI tests**: Tests that covers UI interactions.
-In android this means launching an emulator and running tests in it.
+- **UI tests**: Tests that cover UI interactions.
+In android, this means launching an emulator and running tests in it.
 Slow! dead slow!!
 So, write tests to assert fixed UI states.
-[Wrapup](#wrapup) at the end of the article should give a rough idea on execution time.
+[Wrapup](#wrapup) at the end of the article should give a rough idea of execution time.

 Here we cover how to write the integration and UI tests using hilt.
 Before the actual implementation, take a minute to read on [test double](https://martinfowler.com/bliki/TestDouble.html)s (literally a very short article!).
 We'll be using Fakes in our tests.
 Keep in mind while coding:

-1. **Hilt resolves a dependency by its type.** So, our code should refer the *Fake*able dependency as interface.
+1. **Hilt resolves a dependency by its type.** So, our code should refer to the *Fake*able dependency as interface.
 2. **Provide your dependency in module**.
-So that whole module can be faked along with dependencies.
-More on this covered in [faking modules](#faking-modules) section
+So that the whole module can be faked along with dependencies.
+More on this is covered in [faking modules](#faking-modules) section

 ...

 ## Dependency overview
-To recap from [previous article](https://dev.to/mahendranv/android-basic-hilt-setup-with-viewmodel-fragment-32fd), we have a fragment that requires a Profile (POJO) object which is provided through a ViewModel. `DataRepository` acts as source of truth here and returns a profile. `ProfileViewModel` is unaware of the implementation of `DataRepository` and Hilt resolves it at compile time.
+To recap from [previous article](https://dev.to/mahendranv/android-basic-hilt-setup-with-viewmodel-fragment-32fd), we have a fragment that requires a Profile (POJO) object which is provided through a ViewModel. `DataRepository` acts as a source of truth here and returns a profile. `ProfileViewModel` is unaware of the implementation of `DataRepository` and Hilt resolves it at compile time.

 <img src="https://user-images.githubusercontent.com/6584143/138072585-ec3fc907-88d7-40cd-bf2b-2d6cb0a28a98.png" alt="dependency overview" style="zoom:67%;" />